 8. Avoid being seen

-For parks such as Bradgate Park and The New Forest, the deer are ‘wilder’ and they require a more skilled approach.
-Here, we employ the field skills of a stalker – wearing dull, muted or camo clothing and taking extra care when walking about.
+For parks such as Bradgate Park and The New Forest, the deer are ‘wilder’ and there are far less people walking about to habituate the deer.
+These deer require a more skilled approach.
+Here, we employ the field skills of a stalker – wearing dull, muted or camo clothing and taking extra care when walking about:

 9. Avoid being heard

-Deer cannot really focus on your location unless you make a noise that coincides with movement.
+Deer cannot visually focus on your location unless you make a noise that coincides with movement.
 Their ears will pan around like a pair of DOPLA radar dishes aiming to pinpoint your location.
-Wear soft fleecy materials to avoid excessive noise as you pass through vegetation.
+If you wear soft fleecy materials, you’ll avoid excessive noise as you pass through vegetation.
 Walking toe-to-heel is the quietest way to approach through grass and leaf litter.
 Being just slightly off-balance also makes you concentrate like mad and avoid treading on that twig.

 10. Avoid being smelled out